 The Riddle of the Sands: showing its age but still enjoyable

-In the decades after its publication two wars took place between Britain and Germany, both heavily featuring action at sea and invasion scares, so making the book seem eerily prescient.
+In the decades after its publication two wars took place between Britain and Germany, both heavily featuring action at sea and invasion scares, making the book seem eerily prescient.
 It also earned its place in literary history as the first modern espionage novel – there is action in the book, but it is principally about unravelling a mystery.

 The book’s intent was similar to that of more modern military fictions, such as General Sir John Hackett’s The Third World War – to spur politicians into actions to strengthen the country’s defences.
 It was not the only piece of fiction so intended but whilst William Le Queux’s works may have had more contemporary political impact, especially in spy scares (and aided by the Daily Mail serialisations steering the German invasion through locations with the highest Daily Mail sales), Erskine Childers’s The Riddle of the Sands has retained the higher literary reputation for it is still an enjoyable read.